micronDLA/SDK/README.md

 `./genonnx.py alexnet`

 It will create the file alexnet.onnx that our compiler will be able to load.

-If you have an older version of pytorch that does not include ONNX, then you can use the genpymodel.py utility to create a pynet file.
-The generated pynet file will contain the network in our proprietary format that our API will be able to load.
-This utility can create such a file for two pretrained networks already present in pytorch: alexnet and resnet18.
-Otherwise it can also load a pth file that contains the network definition and weights.

-`./genpymodel.py alexnet`

 **Running inference on Snowflake for one image**